Duration

 Expert insights

-Here, we look into the application of the Institutional Resource Regime approach in the real-world, where it was used to consolidate the competition for land use between metal mining and reindeer herding in Sweden.
+- Learn about the real-life application of the Institutional Resource Regime approach on the example of metal mining and reindeer herding in Sweden.

 Assignment